benjay10/DockerCuick/README.md

 <h4>Manual installation (requires root privileges)</h4>
 </summary>

+If the included installation script fails, or if you want to install the dependencies system wide, use the steps below.
 Prepare a directory to download, build and install some modules.
-The next sections will be executed in that directory.
+The next sections should be executed in that directory.
+These steps pull some git repositories, compile code or bundle scripts and then install the needed executables system wide (in `/usr/bin` and `/usr/lib`).

 <h5>Install CriTcl</h5>